Accidents of inconvenience

 Lesson – Almost everyone on this busy Sunday stopped to make sure we were okay, and one gentleman walked us to a nearby parking lot for a friend to pick us up.
 Unlike when I lived in Washington DC and was assaulted during a rush hour train ride with no one to help me, I’m thankful I live in a city where people still stop to make sure you are okay.

-Lesson – Unless you are in severe pain or bleeding non-stop, go home first and change clothes, get a sweater and reading material.
-I also managed to pack a lunch for my husband in a cooler while holding my face together.
+Lesson – Unless you are in severe pain or bleeding non-stop, go home first and change clothes, get a sweater, and reading material.
+I also managed to pack my husband a lunch in a cooler while holding my face together.
 We were in the ER for five hours.
 If you wreck on trails or greenways near your house, call the city or park and let them know.
-The City of Raleigh was very thankful because they don’t have the manpower to check the miles of trails regularly and this prompted them to go out and look at it to powerwash or put something grippy on it.
+The City of Raleigh was very thankful because they don’t have the manpower to regularly check the miles of trails, and this prompted them to go out and look at them to powerwash or put something grippy on them.
 Lastly, I had put back $5000 earlier this year specifically for deductibles.
 That was a smart money move.

-I managed to postpone or cancel all my face to face meetings throughout the week (thankfully no traveling speaking gigs) and conducted everything via Zoom, with the first day being no video so I wouldn’t distract my clients since my eye was swollen shut.
+I managed to postpone or cancel all my face-to-face meetings throughout the week (thankfully, no traveling speaking gigs) and conducted everything via Zoom, with the first day being no-video so I wouldn’t distract my clients, since my eye was swollen shut.
 I was never in pain, but it was inconvenient.
-Typing one-handed is no fun and voice to text isn’t perfect.
-I couldn’t open any jars or bottles, or chop food, so it made it hard for me to eat since I don’t have a lot of prepared or convenience foods.
-My friend and hairdresser, Michelle Scaraglino, asked what she could do and I said: “come over and wash my hair in the sink.”
+Typing one-handed is no fun, and voice-to-text isn’t perfect.
+I couldn’t open any jars or bottles or chop food, so it was hard for me to eat, since I don’t have many prepared or convenience foods.
+My friend and hairdresser, Michelle Scaraglino, asked what she could do, and I said, “Come over and wash my hair in the sink.”
 She hadn’t thought of that, and I was dying for my hair to feel clean.
 She also brought over enough food for three meals and hung out with me for about an hour.

 My friend Becky Sansbury, who wrote one of my most gifted books, After The Shock, would be so proud!
 My friends didn’t ask me what I needed, which puts pressure on the person needing help.
-Instead, they thought what would help me the most and meals and errands were the big things.
-I also said explicitly what I needed (wash my hair) when I knew what would really make me feel better.
+Instead, they thought what would help me the most, and meals and errands were the big things.
+I also said explicitly what I needed (to wash my hair) when I knew what would really make me feel better.

 Lesson: Don’t ask someone to let you know if you can do anything, just do something.
 Also, be specific if you do indeed need something.
 I told my husband to open up all the jars in the refrigerator just a little bit

-The last accident occurred eight days after the first one.
+The last accident occurred 8 days after the first.
 I use a screen that attaches to the ceiling for video, and it fell and hit me square on the nose.
 For about an hour, I thought it might be broken, but thankfully it wasn’t.
 That’s three in one week.
 I have never heard “bad things come in threes so you must be done” so many times.
-It’s funny because I’m not suspicious like that, and no one ever thinks when only one bad thing occurs, that they should be thankful that they didn’t have two more.
+It’s funny because I’m not suspicious like that, and no one ever thinks that when only one bad thing occurs, they should be thankful that they didn’t have two more.

 I’m healing really well.
 Super fast and the docs are impressed.
 How did I do this?

-Except for about 1/2 cup of ice cream on Sunday (because damn it, after not eating all day in the hospital and wrecking my face, that is what I wanted), I stuck to my healthy eating and didn’t have sweets during the week to help reduce the inflammation.
+Except for about 1/2 cup of ice cream on Sunday (damn it, after not eating all day in the hospital and wrecking my face, that is what I wanted), I stuck to my healthy eating and didn’t have sweets during the week to help reduce inflammation.

 I iced at least three times a day.